gwu-libraries/scholarspace-hyrax/README.md

 ```
   We can [add the content-admin users](#prod-add-content-admin) as desired through the /roles UI.

+### Create `ETDs` admin set

+* Log in as the admin user.
+Navigate to the Administrative page, and create an Administrative set called `ETDs`.

 ### Populate the initial content blocks

 * Log in as the admin user.
 Edit the Above and Help pages; paste in the HTML from the repo **TODO: Add initial HTML to repo**